Ideology Bridge Builder

 But Pennington’s story is even bigger than that.
 It’s about how he has taken everything he has learned through his education and experience, from ministry and business, leadership and music to influence legions of individuals who seek inspiration and guidance.

-“I have been speaking in schools against drugs and violence," he said, "working across the country with sheriff’s offices, police departments as well as the Federal Government to do what is called faith-based intervention.”
+“I have been speaking in schools against drugs and violence," he said, "working across the country with sheriff’s offices, police departments as well as the Federal Government to do what is called 'faith-based intervention.'”
 He’s even been invited to speak before the U.S. Congress.

 Sometimes it’s the small personal conversations between students and instructors that sparks the big changes in life.
-The ripple effect from that simple conversation in a small classroom at a humble institution known as Community College of Denver has impacted thousands of lives as Pennington continues to inspire and lead those to living in their higher purpose.
+The ripple effect from that simple conversation in a small classroom at a humble institution known as Community College of Denver has impacted thousands of lives as Pennington continues to inspire and lead those to live in their higher purpose.
 Pennington received his B.A. in Pastoral Leadership from Newburgh Theological but credits CCD as the turning point in his life’s work.